DmitryMyadzelets/svelte-server-client-rendering/README.md

 ## How it works

-When you execute `npm run build` you compile (or render if you wish) *static* files.
+When you execute `npm run build` you compile and render **static** files.
 Here we use the [Rollup](https://rollupjs.org) bundler.
 It's controlled by the `rollup.config.js` file.
 We have two configurations there: the first executes [Client.svelte](Client.svelte) and creates the `public/client.js` file, the second executes [Static.svelte](Static.svelte) and outputs results to the `static.html` file.

-The `server-side rendering` occurs when the server runs and is preparing a response to a client.
+The **server-side rendering** occurs when the server runs and is preparing a response to a client.
 The primitive server is written in the [index.js](index.js) file.
 This server returns `html` rendered by the [Server.svelte](Server.svelte) for the root `/` URL.
 The `Server.svelete` uses `static.html`.
 For any other URL our server assumes that static files are requested from the [public](public) directory.

-The `client-side rendering` happens when a browser loads and executes the `client.js` file.
+The **client-side rendering** happens when a browser loads and executes the `client.js` file.